Kwesi20000/sorting_algorithms/README.md

-ThiS I Our sorting algorithm readme
+ThiSI Our sorting algorithm readme